Opiate addiction is treatable

-Clinical social workers can not only offer addiction counseling, but can also help you locate additional opiate addiction resources in your community.
+Clinical social workers do not only offer addiction counseling, but can also help you locate additional opiate addiction resources in your community.

-One of the best places to start on your journey toward opiate addiction recovery is your physician.
-He or she can help you with your withdrawal symptoms and refer you to additional treatment resources, such as addiction rehabilitation centers and mental health professionals.
+One of the best places to start your journey toward opiate addiction recovery is your physician.
+He or she can help you with the management of withdrawal symptoms and refer you to additional treatment resources such as addiction rehabilitation centers and mental health professionals.

 Reference Sources: DOI: Signs and Symptoms of Addiction

 All of the information on this page has been reviewed and verified by a licensed medical professional.